rchaput/acronymsdown/README.md

     is replaced by the key.
   - `ignore`: The acronym is simply replaced by the key.
   - `error`: A descriptive error is raised, and the parsing stops.
+* `on_duplicate`: Controls what to do when two acronyms with the same key are defined.
+  - `warn`: (default) A warning is issued, and the first defined acronym is kept.
+  - `replace`: The first acronym is replaced by the new one (no warning).
+  - `keep`: The first acronym is kept (no warning).
+  - `error`: The program raises a descriptive error, and stops.

 On the notion of *key*: in the previous example, notice that the *MORL* acronym has an additional `key` field.
 If explicitly set, **acronymsdown**